articuno144/articuno144.github.io/index.md

 author_profile: true
 ---

 I recently graduated with a Ph.D. from [Robotics Systems Lab](https://rsl.ethz.ch/), ETH Zürich, where I worked on learning-based agile control of legged mobile manipulators.
-I have now joined [Light Robotics](https://lightrobo.com), an exciting startup focused on advancing companion robotics.
+I have now joined [Light Robotics](https://lightrobo.com), an exciting startup focused on advancing humanoid robots.

 I grew up in [Nanjing](https://www.lonelyplanet.com/china/jiangsu/nanjing), and went to Singapore for [high school](https://www.victoriajc.moe.edu.sg/).
 Missing the four seasons, I decided to go to [Imperial College London](https://www.imperial.ac.uk/) for my bachelor's degree in Mechanical Engineering.
 Then I studied Robotics, Systems, and Control at [ETH Zürich](https://ethz.ch/en.html) for my master's degree, and stayed to complete my Ph.D.
 I will now be based in the Singapore office of Light Robotics, and traveling frequently to Shenzhen.